radius-project/radius/docs/content/concepts/overview-concept/index.md

 weight: 10
 ---

-Project Radius provides an *application mdodel* - a descriptive framework for cloud native applications and their requirements.
+Project Radius provides an *application model* - a descriptive framework for cloud native applications and their requirements.
 This section is a conceptual guide for how the Radius model is structured, and explains at high level the concepts at work when you describe and deploy an application with Radius.

 Radius uses the [Bicep langauge](https://github.com/azure/bicep) as its file-format and structure.
 Examples will be presented with both diagrams and using Bicep for clarity.
 Minimal knowledge of Bicep will be needed to understand the examples here.